wafflespeanut/rust-sorty/README.md

 git = "https://github.com/Wafflespeanut/rust-sorty"
 ```

-... and then to the main module you wanna check,
+... and then to the top of the main module you wanna check,

 ``` rust
 #![feature(plugin)]